 #12 Low caloric intake

-If you are planning on losing weight, you should definitely consider including Brussels sprouts more often in your diet.
-These have a low caloric intake, but they are chock full of vitamins, minerals, and other beneficial nutrients.
-They represent the ideal choice for those who are looking to return to a healthy figure; they are also known as superfoods, as it is shown in a scientific article published on Heal with Food.
+If you plan on losing weight, you should consider including Brussels sprouts more often in your diet.
+They have a low caloric intake, but they are chock full of vitamins, minerals, and other beneficial nutrients.
+They represent the ideal choice for those who are looking to return to a healthy figure; they are also known as superfoods, as a scientific article published on Heal with Food shows.

 These are some of the reasons you should consider eating more Brussels sprouts.
-As you have seen, they have a lot of benefits to offer, protecting the health of vital organs, ensuring proper nerve functioning, and boosting the immune system.
+As you have seen, they have many benefits, including protecting the health of vital organs, ensuring proper nerve functioning, and boosting the immune system.

 (1) Brussels Sprouts | The Nutrition Source